LarsNorlander/dev-diary/general.md

 B. If `n` is the position being asked, if `n` is odd the value is `X` else, it's `O`.
 (Exact)

 You could imagine that there are two ways of implementing this in a code.
 Recursively, you'll have to hold the previous value to generate the next.
 You'll then have an algorithm that's `O(n)`.
 But if you do it by computing the value for `n % 2 == 0`, you'll have a `O(1)` algorithm.
 Though for the given example, solving it recursively probably never crossed your mind when you code but you get the idea.

+## August 17, 2018

+### 9:47 AM

+Currently out and about with friends on a road trip so, no updates today.